Ranking: Modified competition ranking ("1334" ranking)

 Sometimes, competition ranking is done by leaving the gaps in the ranking numbers before the sets of equal-ranking items (rather than after them as in standard competition ranking).
 The number of ranking numbers that are left out in this gap remains one less than the number of items that compared equal.
 Equivalently, each item's ranking number is equal to the number of items ranked equal to it or above it.
 This ranking ensures that a competitor only comes second if they score higher than all but one of their opponents, third if they score higher than all but two of their opponents, etc.

 Thus if A ranks ahead of B and C (which compare equal) which are both ranked ahead of D, then A gets ranking number 1 ("first"), B gets ranking number 3 ("joint third"), C also gets ranking number 3 ("joint third") and D gets ranking number 4 ("fourth").
 In this case, nobody would get ranking number 2 ("second") and that would be left as a gap.

+This method is called "High" by IBM SPSS and "max" by the R programming language in their methods to handle ties.

 Dense ranking ("1223" ranking)

 In dense ranking, items that compare equally receive the same ranking number, and the next items receive the immediately following ranking number.
 Equivalently, each item's ranking number is 1 plus the number of items ranked above it that are distinct with respect to the ranking order.

 Thus if A ranks ahead of B and C (which compare equal) which are both ranked ahead of D, then A gets ranking number 1 ("first"), B gets ranking number 2 ("joint second"), C also gets ranking number 2 ("joint second") and D gets ranking number 3 ("Third").

+This method is called "Sequential" by IBM SPSS and "dense" by the R programming language in their methods to handle ties.